rubengamboa/python-data-science-projects/manuscript/preface.md

 science that you may want to try.
 And if you're familiar with Python but not with `NumPy`, `pandas`, and `matplotlib`, this book will help you learn those.

-Oh the other hand, if you are not an experienced programmer, then this book is definitely for you.
+Oh the other hand, if you are not an experienced programmer but would like to learn more about programming or how computers can be used to learn insights from raw data, then this book  is definitely for you.
 It will teach you everything you need to know in order to build some useful data science applications.

 ## How to Use This Book